gauravsarma1992/todolist-k8s-operator/README.md

 This operator only operates on the `operator-namespace` namespace.

-It also listens to the events of any pod changes which happens on the system.
+It also listens to the events of any pod changes which happens on the system using the `Watches(source.Source, handler.EventHandler, ...)` method on the Manager.

+To listen on external events, we can setup a channel as a source as well.

 ## Installation